hmrc/upscan-initiate/README.md

 *Note:* If you are using [http-verbs](https://github.com/hmrc/http-verbs) to call Upscan, then the `User-Agent` header will be set automatically.
 (See: [HttpVerb.scala](https://github.com/hmrc/http-verbs/blob/2807dc65f64009bd7ce1f14b38b356e06dd23512/src/main/scala/uk/gov/hmrc/http/HttpVerb.scala#L53))

-To start the onboarding process for a new service, please contact the Upscan team via [#team-plat-services](https://hmrcdigital.slack.com/messages/C705QD804).

 ## Error handling

-In case of problems with uploading the file (file too small, too large, configuration problems), AWS will send response that complies with this document: https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html
+This document indicates the responses from Upscan components, including error/failure cases.

+The actual file upload is to an AWS endpoint and the responses come straight from AWS.
+These responses are documented here: https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html

 ## Design considerations

+### Uploading multiple files
-The Upscan service supports uploading of single files only.
-If a consuming service wants to upload multiple files during one user's journey, it should make multiple independent calls to upscan-initiate.
+Upscan supports single file uploads.
+If a consuming service needs to upload multiple files during one user's journey, it must make multiple independent calls to upscan-initiate.

+### Security
-The callback URL provided by the service will be send in plain text through the network and visible to the end user.
-Because of this, the URL shouldn't point to the host that is publicly available from outside of MDTP network.
-It also shouldn't  contain any sensitive data (e.g. user identifiers, session tokens)
+The callback URL provided by the service will be sent in plain text through the network and will be visible to anyone receiving or inspecting the upload request details.

-The callback will be done from the inside of MDTP environment, so bear that in mind when specifying callback URL.
+Because of this, the URL must not:
+- Point to a host that is accessible from outside MDTP.
+- Contain sensitive data (e.g. user identifiers, session tokens, &c.)

+### File metadata
-Upscan intentionally doesn't allow consuming services to attach metadata no tags to the uploaded file.
-It is expected that the service using Upscan will keep track of requested uploads, and keep their own metadata internally.
+Upscan intentionally doesn't allow consuming services to attach metadata or tags to the uploaded file.
+It is expected that the consuming service will use the globally unique file reference to correlate any file metadata to an successfully uploaded file when it is notified of the successful upload.

-Upscan should NOT be used to route or transfer files between different services on the platform - it is for end users to upload files into the HMRC estate.
+Upscan must not be used to route or transfer files between different services on MDTP - it is for files to be uploaded into the HMRC estate.

 # Architecture of the service

 ![Architecture](architecture.png)

 The service heavily relies on Amazon Web Services to provide desired functionality.
-The most important AWS futures that are used by the service are:
+The most important AWS features that are used by the service are:
 * [Pre-signed POST requests](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-UsingHTTPPOST.html) - to allow end users to upload file directly to S3
 * [Pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) - to allow consuming service to download uploaded file directly from S3